dms-viz/configure_dms_viz/README.md

 conda install -c conda-forge snakemake pandas
 ```

-These commands will create a new conda environment called dms_viz_env with Python 3.10.5 and install the snakemake and pandas packages from the conda-forge chann
+These commands will create a new conda environment called `dms_viz_env` with all the requirements need to use this tool.

 ## Installation